fkie-cad/s-chat/README.md

 Files can be sent by pressing the `File` button and browsing a file or by typing `/file path\to\the\file` and then pressing `Enter` or `Send`.
 On the receiving side, they are stored in the current directory (default).

-There is a log file beeing created, named `<SChat>-<date>-<time>.log` in the current working directory (default), which will be filled with infos, depending on the debug print compiler flags.
+A log file will be created in the current working directory (default), named `<SChat>-<date>-<time>.log`, which will be filled with infos, depending on the debug print compiler flags.

 The certificate of the other side is stored in `<sha1(cert)>.der` in the current working directory (default).
-The hash (sha1) of the certificate is also displayed with the connection info in the message output.
+The thumb hash (sha1) of the certificate is also displayed with the connection info in the message output.
-This should by verified by calculating and comparing the hash with the comunication partner or sharing it in advance!
+This should by verified by calculating and comparing the hash with the communication partner or sharing it in advance!

 Since SChat works with user created (self-signed) certificates, there is no internal trust check to the certificate of the other side (i.e. the *untrusted* error is skipped).
 This is by design.
-Therfore, the validity of the certificate used by the other side has to be checked manually!
+Therefore, the validity of the certificate used by the other side has to be checked manually!

-The directory where the log files, transfered file and certificate files are saved may be changed by using the gui, .config or cmd line options.
+The directory where the log files, transferred file and certificate files are saved may be changed by using the gui, .config or cmd line options.

 An example .config is located in [res/.config.example](res/.config.example).